ELVIS: Enhance Low-Light for Video Instance Segmentation in the Dark: LMOT-S Benchmark

 Although LMOT-S~\cite{wang2024lmot} offers a useful preliminary evaluation for real-world settings, it is a far more challenging benchmark than YouTube-VIS 2019~\cite{yang2019ytvis19}.
-One main reason for the notably lower performances in~\cref{tab:results_segm_lmots} can be attributed to the instance counts (see ~\cref{tab:suppmat_segm_stats}).
-LMOT-S contains at least 9 instances per video, whereas the YouTube-VIS 2019 validation set contains at most 6; existing VIS methods trained on YouTube-VIS 2019 are not designed to handle such large number of instances.
+One main reason for the notably lower performances when evaluating on the LMOT-S dataset can be attributed to the high instance counts (see ~\cref{tab:suppmat_segm_stats}).
+LMOT-S contains at least 9 instances per video, whereas the YouTube-VIS 2019 validation set contains at most 6; existing VIS methods are not designed to handle such large number of instances.

 Another challenge is the cross-over issue, which leads to a high number of identity switches.
-Combined with the fact that these methods are designed to track far fewer instances, this results in frequent identity switches and a failure to form new tracklets.
+Combined with the fact that these methods are designed to track fewer instances, this results in frequent identity switches and a failure to form new tracklets.
 An example can seen in~\cref{fig:suppmat_lmots_segm}, where in the finetuned GenVIS~\cite{heo2023genvis} model, it transferred the sedan identity (ID: 196) onto the motorcycle as it drove past the car, and created a new identity (ID: 193) for the car.
 ELVIS reduces the occurrences of such issues, but they still persist (see the truck in frame $t$).
-In~\cref{tab:supp_mat_segm_100det}, we also compare against GenVIS with off-the-shelf weights provided by the authors, on the paired normal-light frames of LMOT-S, to emphasize the limitations of the benchmark.
+In~\cref{tab:suppmat_lmots_genvis_all}, we also compare against GenVIS with off-the-shelf weights provided by the authors, on the paired normal-light frames of LMOT-S, to emphasize the limitations of the benchmark.

+As such, we encourage considering results on both ELVIS-S and LMOT-S to obtain a more comprehensive understanding of real low-light performance.